zaiisao/Documentation/en/Video/mediaplayer_audiomac.md

         - Adjust the media player in real time by calling the interfaces in [Step 5](#3).

-        - Call the `adjustPublishSignalVolume` method to adjust the volume received by the the remote user.
+        - Call the `adjustPublishSignalVolume` method to adjust the volume received by the remote user.
         ```Objective-c
 	      [[MediaPlayerKit shareInstance] adjustPublishSignalVolume:<#(int)#>];
 	      ```